 3. Employers' response to digital skills requirement

 Seven employers participated in the survey: five from the Health and Social Care sector and two from the Business Management sector.
 Three of the seven employers are limited liability companies, while the remaining four are partnerships.
 Three employers recruit new graduates annually, another three recruit seasonally, and one does not recruit graduates.
 All the employers are based in England, mainly in the Greater London area, and most have employed new graduates across various business departments.
 The employers answered different survey questions, with their responses indicating a preference for graduates with field experience before starting their roles.
 Additionally, both employers sought new graduates who could adapt quickly, demonstrate a commitment to their work, communicate effectively in writing and orally, and display some IT skills.
 However, when asked whether they required essential digital skills during the interview, two employers in business and management answered 'yes', while five in health and social care answered 'no'.
+So what is your interpretation of these two responses in relation to your research question and focus of your study?

 Regarding the challenges they faced in recruiting new graduates, all seven employers highlighted issues such as punctuality, trustworthiness, knowledge gaps, and the efficient use of digital skills, suggesting that new graduates may be less punctual and less trustworthy.
 Again, when asked “Does your organisation provide training for skills development for new graduates?”, all 7 employers responded “yes” and provided training on using office laptops and mobile phone apps to record service users' information and perform data entry.
 The same response was given to the question, “Are there mentoring opportunities to develop digital skills for new graduates?”
 The employers were also asked about the “type of digital skills they consider important when interviewing a new graduate”.
 In response, they mentioned computer literacy, knowledge of computer systems, “software and hardware, the use of Microsoft Office, and data management”.
 H